alco/blog/posts/2012-01-05-predictions.md

 My Predictions for 2012
 =======================

-I find it amusing to read other people's predictions made some time in the
+I find it amusing to read other people's predictions made at some date in the
 past: one year, two years, or even a decade ago.
 I decided to give it a try myself.
 Here's my list of things as we will have witnessed them when 2013 arrives.